adampick99/epilepsy-deeplearning-project/README.md

-# Tumour Diagnosis Deep Learning using fastai/PyTorch.
+# Tumour Diagnosis using Brain MRI Images & Deep Learning using fastai/PyTorch.
 A deep learning project utilising the fastai library, attempting to classify tumour diagnosis through image recognition of MRI images.

 Please open tumourdiagnosis-deeplearning.ipynb to take a look.